 A bowling ball and a basketball are about the same size.
 But the bowling ball is made of more matter.
 In other words, a bowling ball has a greater mass than a basketball.
 Mass is a measure of the amount of matter in a given volume of a substance.
 Mass is also a measurement of how much something weighs.
-We use a scale to measure mass and we could use pounds or kilograms to describe how heavy something is.
-Does a coffee cup, building or grain of rice have mass?
+We use a scale to measure mass and we can use pounds or kilograms to describe how heavy something is.
+Does an apple, a coffee cup, a building, or a grain of rice have mass?
 Yes.
-They weigh different amounts, large and small, but they all have weight, so we say they have mass.
-Does light have weight?
-No. Light warms the Earth and helps plants grow, but it has no weight.
-Since it has no weight, it has no mass.
-So light is not matter.